This article will give tips on starting an emergency fund in 2024.

 While there is no magic number for how much should be saved in an emergency fund, most experts recommend setting aside enough to cover three to six months of living expenses.

-Building up an emergency fund can take time, but it is worth the effort to know that you are prepared for whatever life may throw your way.
+Building up an emergency fund can take time, but it is worth knowing that you are prepared for whatever life throws your way.

 Building an emergency fund can seem daunting, but it doesn’t have to be.